manhowong/CS-lectures/Reinforcement-Learning/L4-Convergence-TD-with-Control.md

         $\displaystyle [BQ](s,a) = R(s,a) + \gamma \sum_{s'} T(s,a,s')\max_{a'} Q(s',a')$

 - Think of $B$ as a function that takes a value function and returns a new value function.
-When we apply $B$ to $Q$, we get a new value function $BQ$ that follows $B$'s definition above.
+When we apply $B$ to $Q$, we get a new value function $[BQ]$ that follows the definition above.

-- Therefore, when apply $B$ to $Q^*$, it's another way of writing the Bellman equation:
+- Therefore, we can rewrite the Bellman equation by applying $B$:

     $Q^* = BQ^*$